thavlik/machine-learning-portfolio/experiments/grasp_and_lift_eeg/README.md

 Note: only 8 of the 24 channels are depicted here.

 ## Results
 The classification task was solved across a split of subjects with clear evidence of generalization.
-In other words, a model was trained on eight subjects and generalized almost perfectly to three novel subjects.
+A model was trained on eight subjects and generalized almost perfectly to three novel subjects.
+In other words, the best possible outcome was achieved.
 Validation accuracy observed stable dynamics and attenuated at roughly 50,000 steps:

 ![](images/balanced_val_accuracy_small.png)